CatalogueOfLife/coldp/README.md

 #### remarks
 Additional nomenclatural remarks about the name.
 Often indicating its status or relevant rules in the code.

+#### modified
+UTC timestamp in ISO format to represent the time the record was last modified.

+*added in v1.1*

+#### modifiedBy
+Author identifier indicating the person who has last modified the record.

+*added in v1.1*

 ## Author
 Normalised and structured authors that can be referred to by names, references and taxon scrutinizers.
+All entities also allow to specify a modifedBy field which must reference an Author identifier here.

 *added in v1.1*

 #### ID
 Unique identifier for the author / person.
+Can be referenced from any modifiedBy field.

 #### sourceID
 Optional identifier for the source this record came from as listed in the [metadata.yaml](metadata.yaml)